Essential Guide To Financial Planning For Pinoys

 • Pay debts with higher interest, or avoid paying interest on purchases

-See also Financial Goal Worksheet
+See also Living Expenses Statement Worksheet

 Augment your income